 Abstract: Amendment of the former Immigration and Naturalization Service Regulations to bring them into confluence with the Customs and Border Protection (CBP) preforfeiture petition process as provided in the CBP Regulations.
 The Homeland Security Act of 2002 gives CBP the authority to coordinate and unify the administrative petition process CBP uses for seizures and forfeitures based on violations of immigration laws with that process used by CBP for violations of customs laws.
 Amendment is also made to the CBP Regulations to state that seizures effected by Immigration and Customs Enforcement under the customs and navigation laws will continue to be processed under the CBP Regulations.

 Action Date FR Cite

-NPRM 05/00/06
+NPRM 07/00/07

-Descriptions Floribility Associate
+Populatory Flovibility Analysis

-Agency Contact: Jeremy Baskin, Attorney-Advisor, Penalties Branch, Department of Homeland Security, Bureau of Customs and Border Protection, 1300 Pennsylvania Avenue NW., Washington, DC 20229
+Agency Contact: Jeremy Baskin, Attorney-Advisor, Penalties Branch, Department of Homeland Security, U.S. Customs and Border Protection, 1300 Pennsylvania Avenue NW., Washington, DC 20229